Additional details on DPD¶

 The Lees-Edwards periodic boundary condition [Lees1972] can apply a linear shear flow field to a particle simulation.
 It works by both changing the velocities and tangential positions of particles that move through the given periodic boundary.
 For example, to apply wall velocities of \(-\mathbf{v}_{w}\) and \(+\mathbf{v}_{w}\) at the bottom and top boundaries of a box, any particle moving through the top boundary would be shifted by a displacement \(-\mathbf{v}_{w} t\) before re-entering the box - where \(t\) is the time since shearing started - and its velocity modified by \(-2\mathbf{v}_{w}\).
 Similarly, a particle moving through the bottom boundary would be displaced by \(+\mathbf{v}_{w} t\) and its velocity modified by \(+2\mathbf{v}_{w}\).

-We can calculate a stress tensor for the system at a given timestep by summing products of components of pairwise forces and vectors between particle pairs, i.e.
+We can calculate a stress tensor for the system at a given timestep by summing products of components of pairwise forces and vectors between particle pairs and dividing by the system volume, i.e.

 We can therefore carry out several simulations with different velocity gradients (by changing the wall velocities \(\pm\mathbf{v}_{w}\)) and find the resulting shear stresses.
 Plotting the stresses against shear rates will give the relationship between the two, and the gradient of the curve at each point will give the fluid viscosity.
 If the fluid is Newtonian, the curve will be a straight line crossing through the origin (i.e. zero stress at zero shear rate).